bparanj/crystal/electronics/book/basics/temperature-resistance.md

 | **Semiconductors**   | Resistance decreases with temperature         | Silicon, Thermistors (NTC) |
 | **Insulators**       | Resistance decreases slightly at high temperatures | Glass, Rubber              |
 | **Superconductors**  | Resistance drops to zero below a critical temperature | Lead, YBCO                |

----

-The relationship between temperature and resistance is crucial in both theoretical studies and practical applications, influencing the design of circuits and devices in diverse fields.